 Application Submission Procedure

-All applications must be submitted through the iMatSci Application Submission Portal, which will be open from June 1 to August 1, 2018.
+All applications were to be submitted through the iMatSci Application Submission Portal by September 17, 2018.
 Applications may be updated in the system until the submission deadline.
 Applicants need NOT be MRS Members, however, an MRS account must be used to login to the site.
 If you do not have a username and password, create a free MRS account today.

 In selecting innovators to demonstrate their technologies at the 2018 MRS Fall Meeting, the Review Committee will evaluate submissions for evidence of: